Verdier quotients of Calabi-Yau categories from quivers with potential: Decorated marked surfaces and collapsing surfaces

+This correspondence was first studied by Labardini Fragoso in \cite{LabaFragQP1} for the unpuctured case and in \cite{LabaFragQP2} in the presence of \emph{self-folded} triangles, and can be expressed more precisely in the following theorem including results contained in \cite{qiubraid16, Q3}.

-\begin{theorem}\cite{qiubraid16, Q3} There is an isomorphism (between oriented graphs) $\EGp(\surfo)\cong\EGp(\pvd\Gamma)$, sending a triangulation $\TT$ to a heart $\h_\TT$, such that simples of $\h_\TT$ are naturally parameterized by open arcs in $\TT$ or vertices of the associated quiver $Q_\TT$.
-Moreover, the dimension of $\Ext^1$ between simples of $\h_\TT$ equals the number of arrows between the corresponding vertices in $Q_\TT$. \end{theorem} Fixing a DMS $\surfo$ and a triangulation $\TT$.
-Let $(Q_\TT,W_\TT)$ its quiver and $\h_\TT$ be the heart associated to $\TT$ as in Theorem \ref{thm:QQ}.
-Let moreover $K$ and $S$ be the simples corresponding to an open arc $\beta$ and $\gamma$ in $\TT$ respectively. \begin{lemma}[No-arrow/$\Ext^1$-vanishing Condition] If there is no arrow from $\beta$ to $\gamma$, then $\Ext^1(K, S)=0$. \end{lemma}
+\begin{theorem} There is an isomorphism of oriented graphs $\EGp(\surfo)\cong\EGp(\pvd\Gamma)$, sending a triangulation $\TT$ to a heart $\h_\TT$, such that simples of $\h_\TT$ are naturally parameterized by open arcs in $\TT$ or vertices of the associated quiver $Q_\TT$.
+Each directed edge of $\EGp(\surfo)$ corresponding to flipping an internal edge of the triangulation matches with a directed edge of $\EGp(\pvd\Gamma)$ corresponding to a simple forward tilt of a heart of a bounded t-structure in $\pvd(\Gamma)$.
+Moreover, the dimension of $\Ext^1$ between simples of $\h_\TT$ equals the number of arrows between the corresponding vertices in $Q_\TT$. \end{theorem} In the setup of Theorem \ref{thm:QQ}, if $R$ and $S$ are the simples corresponding to open arcs $\beta$ and $\gamma$ in a triangulation $\TT$, we have the following easy lemma. \begin{lemma}[No-arrow/$\Ext^1$-vanishing Condition] If $\beta$, $\gamma$ are not counter-clockwise consecutive internal edges of an internal triangle of $\TT$, i.e., if there is no arrow in $(Q_\TT,W_\TT)$ from $\beta$ to $\gamma$, then $\Ext^1(R, S)=0$. \end{lemma}